xingchenzhang/xingchenzhang.github.io/_pages/about.md

 News
 ----

+[10/2024] Invited to join the AI roundtable discussion at the Outstanding Young Scholars Society UK Annual Meeting, which will be held on 30th November 2024 in London.

 [10/2024] Invited to give a research talk titled "Human-Centered Computer Vision: From Unimodality to Multimodality" at the University Open Day

 [09/2024] I have been listed among the **World's Top 2% Scientists** ([Stanford University's list](https://topresearcherslist.com/), 2024)!